wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 });
 ```

-Now, a split second after you refresh your html page, you should see the naturalwidth value logged in the console.
+When you refresh your HTML page now, after a split second, you should see the naturalwidth value logged in the console.

-You can also use the eventlistener specifically on an image.
-So we could modify the event listener code we added like so:
+You can also use the event listener specifically on an image.

+Modify the code we added like so 👇

 ```js
 pic.addEventListener('load', function(){